marc-zaki/Elevvo-tasks/Task 7/README.md

 ## Future Enhancements

 - Temperature unit toggle (°C/°F)
-- Weather alerts
-- Historical weather data
 - Multiple city comparison
 - Weather maps
-- Save favorite cities
 - Dark/light theme toggle

-## Troubleshooting

-### API Key Issues
-- Ensure your API key is valid and active
-- Check if you've exceeded the free tier limits

-### Geolocation Issues
-- Ensure location services are enabled in your browser
-- Check if the site has permission to access location

-### CORS Issues
-- If running locally, use a local server (e.g., Live Server extension in VS Code)
-- The API supports CORS for direct browser requests

 ## License